michenriksen/harmfuldotlink/README.md

 # Should I click this link?

-A simple click-through decision flowchart to help people decide wether they should click a link or not. **This thing should not be taken too seriosly!**
+A simple click-through decision flowchart to help people decide wether they should click a link or not. **This thing should not be taken too seriously!**

 The excellent flowchart is taken from [Intel ClickSmart](http://digitalsecurity.intel.com/clicksmart/en/#flowchart).
 Hope they won't mind. :)